 Following are the differences between Impairment vs Depreciation:

 Impairment is a sudden and substantial decline in the fair or recoverable value of assets.
-Depreciation, on the other hand, is the method of distributing the cost of the asset over its useful life.
+On the other hand, depreciation is the method of distributing the cost of the asset over its useful life.

 Impairment of an asset can occur for various reasons, such as a disaster, legal, economic or operational reasons.
 In contrast, depreciation arises due to normal wear and tear or the use of the asset for day-to-day operations or obsolescence.